Operation Eagle (Kosovo War): Attack

-On August 14, the Kobra unit orchestrated the evacuation of civilians and numerous wounded individuals from Junik, situated between the villages of Đocaj and Jasić.
+On August 14, the Kobra unit orchestrated the evacuation of civilians and numerous wounded individuals from Junik, situated between the villages of Gjocaj and Jasiq.
 Under the leadership of Agim Ramadani, the unit meticulously cleared the mined road for evacuation after every conceivable route had been booby-trapped.
 Agim Ramadani devised and executed another Operation the following day.

 On August 15, 1998, Agim Ramadani, the commander of the 138th Brigade of the Kosovo Liberation Army, orchestrated Operation "Eagle" with the objective of assaulting the Žilović police station and Yugoslav forces in Voksh and Sllup, in the Deçan Municipality.
 The operation was executed by 8 specialized KLA soldiers from the Kobra unit within the 138th Brigade, targeting a Yugoslav battalion.
 The well planned attack started at 9:30 am and ended by 9:37 am.
 Following the successful operation, the unit tactically withdrew, crossing the Yugoslav-Albanian border at 11:35 am.
 The KLA seized a substantial quantity of weapons during the assault.
 There were no casualties among the Kobra unit, while four Yugoslav policemen and two Yugoslav Soldiers were killed in the operation.